-Testis Development and Male Germ Cell Biology Research Group
+Testis Development and Male Germ Cell Biology

 Research Group Head

 The Testis Development and Male Germ Cell Biology research group investigates the fundamental mechanisms that underpin mammalian testis development.
-Our aim is to identify what molecular switches are needed to produce healthy sperm from primitive germ cells that first form in the fetus.
+Our aim is to identify what molecular switches are needed to produce healthy sperm from their precursors, primitive germ cells that first form in the fetus.
 Such knowledge is essential to understand why fertility is compromised in around 10 per cent of Australian couples and why the incidence of testicular germ cell tumours, the most common solid tumour in young men, continues to increase.

 An important strength of our research is strong links with clinical colleagues, including through the International Research Training Group (IRTG) in which PhD students are jointly trained at Monash University and Justus-Liebig University (Giessen, Germany) in the Molecular Pathogenesis of Male Reproduction.